ludw1gj/minesweeper-redux/README.md

 type TimerStopper = () => void;

 /** A minesweeper game board. */
-interface MinesweeperBoard {
+interface IBoard {
-  /** The difficulty of the game. */ readonly difficulty: DifficultyLevel;
+  /** The difficulty of the game. */ readonly difficulty: IDifficulty;
   /** The number of cells on the grid. */ readonly numCells: number;
   /** The number of flagged cells. */